From 1 - 10 / 210

 • The "good ecological potential" is the environmental quality objective defined by the water framework directive for artificial and heavily modified surface water bodies.
 The assessment of the ecological potential is presented in four classes ranging from 1 to 4 (good and higher, moderate, poor, bad).
 The classification of the ecological potential is based on the biological, physico-chemical and in some cases also the hydromorphological quality elements.

-• The chemical status of the surface water bodies is assessed as being good or failing to achieve good chemical status.
-The assessment of the chemical status for the third river basin management plan is based on the list of substances of directive 2008/105/EC and the environmental quality standards established by the new directive 2013/39/EC.
+• The chemical status of the groundwater bodies is assessed as being good or failing to achieve good chemical status.
+The assessment of the chemical status for the third river basin management plan is based on the list of substances of directive 2008/105/EC as well as its environmental quality standards.